TeamTravelJournal/AndroidTravelJournalApp/README.md

 Comments Page: Reached by clicking into coments icon on detail page
 * [x] Shows all comments for the post along with profile picture and user name
 * [x] Ability to add a new comment and see the new comments immediately on comments page and detail page

+Creation: Reached by clicking on FAB on timeline, easy to use design
+* [x] Contains caption
+* [x] Location from gps
+* [x] Photo from camera
+* [x] User is directed to Detail Page upon creation of post
+* [x] User can click cross icon to remove the photo and click to camera icon to take another one

 Other:
 * [x] Push notification: User gets a notification when a new post is added